 The 2014-2015 school year was a time of transition for the Missouri Assessment Program (MAP), the measure that is used to indicate academic outcomes for students.
-Grade level assessments in communication arts and mathematics at grades 3-8, and science in grades 5 and 8 were administered fully online for the first time.
+Grade-level assessments in communication arts and mathematics in grades 3-8 and science in grades 5 and 8 were administered fully online for the first time.
 Additionally, test content was aligned to new standards.
 As such, The DESE discouraged comparisons to MAP results from years prior to the 2014-2015 school year.
-In 2015-2016 and 2016-2017 The DESE continued with the new online testing procedures and updated questions.
-Therefore, the following charts compare SW-PBS schools to Non SW-PBS schools for the 2014-2015 through 2016-2017 school years.
+The DESE continued with this new format for 2015-2016 and 2016-2017 but changed the test again in 2017-2018, making multi-year comparisons problematic.
+As such we are sharing only 2017-2018 MAP data in this report.